insure logo

 Yes, your homeowners insurance company can cancel your insurance policy if your house is empty.
 Homeowners insurance companies often won’t insure vacant homes because they are at a higher risk of damage and crime because there’s no one there to keep an eye on things.

 Most home insurance companies have rules about how long a home can be vacant before the policy will be canceled.
-In many cases, it’s 30 days.
+In many cases, it’s 30 to 60 days.

 It’s important to note that there is a difference between vacant and unoccupied.
 A vacant home is one that is empty of both occupants and personal belongings.
 Here’s how insurance handles vacant and unoccupied homes.